benmvp/slides/2018/frameworksummit/nav-react.md

   * But only via its public API
   * What it renders, and the callback handler props it calls
 - Enzyme is a helper library that allows us to render React components w/o a browser
-  * Has a very jQuery-like interface for inspecting components
+  * Has a very jQuery-like interface for inspecting & interacting w/ components
   * Provides lots of utility methods

 /////